waterhackweek/whw2020_covidcrew/README.md

 Zhang N, Gong Y, Meng F, Bi Y, Yang P, Wang F. 2020.
 Virus shedding patterns in nasopharyngeal and fecal specimens of COVID-19 patients.; doi:10.1101/2020.03.28.20043059.

-## Development Reference for suggested sections (intially from Christina)

-The problem

-Application Example
-List one specific application of this work.

-Sample data
-If you already have some data to explore, briefly describe it here (size, format, how to access).

-Specific Questions
-List the specific tasks you want to accomplish or research questions you want to answer.

-Existing methods
-How would you or others traditionally try to address this problem?

-Proposed methods/tools
-Building from what you learn at waterhackweek, what new approaches would you like to try to implement?

-Background reading
-Optional: links to manuscripts or technical documents for more in-depth analysis.